 7. Spiran Hall Downstairs 6:00-9:00 PM

 Clowns – Face Painting & Balloon Making

 More fun than anyone has a right to!!!
 For children of all ages.
-Let one of our clowns paint your face while you wait for your animal balloon to be created.
+Get your face painted while you wait for your animal balloon to be created.

 7. Spiran Hall Downstairs 6-11:30 PM

 Psychic, Tarot, Stone & Past Life and Medium Readings – For Amusement Only